-Figure 4-31 DHCP Clients List
+Figure 4-27 DHCP Clients List

-- > Client Name The name of the DHCP client - > MAC Address The MAC address of the DHCP client - Assigned IP The IP address that the Router has allocated to the DHCP client - Lease Time The time of the DHCP client leased.
+- > ID The index of the DHCP Client - > Client Name The name of the DHCP client - > MAC Address The MAC address of the DHCP client - > Assigned IP The IP address that the router has allocated to the DHCP client. - Lease Time The time of the DHCP client leased.
 After the dynamic IP address has expired, a new dynamic IP address will be automatically assigned to the user.